KlaudiuszB5528/Portfolio_v2/content/jobs/TDS Soft(Next.js)/index.md

 url: 'https://www.linkedin.com/in/alan-urban-269b23bb/'
 ---

-- Developed the authentication system using NextAuth and integrated it with Firebase.
+- Developed an authentication system using NextAuth and seamlessly integrated it with Firebase.
-- Storybook configuration and components development.
+- Created and configured components within Storybook, enhancing modularity and reusability.
-- Testing with Jest and React Testing Library.
+- Employed Jest and React Testing Library for comprehensive unit and integration testing.
-- Leveraged the capabilities of Next.js version 13 to buildand structure the application's directory efficiently.
+- Utilized the capabilities of Next.js version 13 to efficiently structure the application's directory.
-- Designed and developed various views for ticket management and ticket listing in the resell tickets platform project.
+- Designed and implemented various views for ticket management and listing within the resell tickets platform project.